mattveraldi/mattveraldi.github.io/src/content/blog/how-to-setup-nodejs-and-gh-cli.md

 tags: ["nodejs", "nvm", "cli", "howto"]
 ---

+If you'd like to see the video version [Click here](https://bit.ly/mattveraldi-setup-nodejs-yt).

 I had to re-install my WSL2 Ubuntu distro for Web Development, so I decided to document how I setup things starting from NodeJS.
 These steps are meant to be executed on a Debian based Linux distribution, but they are valid also for Mac OSX.